MassFrat/Project_4_Automation_and_Database_Testing_with_PlayWright_and_SQL/README.md

 | SQL-003 | Count of products per category | ✅ Pass |
 | SQL-004 | All orders with customer details | ✅ Pass |
 | SQL-005 | Users registered in the last 30 days | ✅ Pass |

-> SQL queries were run against a locally created `demoblaze_db` database
-> on Ubuntu using MySQL.
-Screenshots of all 5 query results are in the
-> `screenshots/` folder.